marcin-marciszewski/tourism-project/README.md

 <h2>Technologies Used</h2>

 Technologies Used:
-- JavaScript makes the website more interactive.
+- HTML
-- JQuery facilitate DOM manipulation.
+- JavaScript and JQuery
-- JQurey appear library was added for extra functionality.
+- SASS
-- Bootstrap provides essential elements and overall clarity.
+- Bootstrap
-- Jasmine was used for testing the final product.

 <h2>Testing</h2>